 Myanmar is a massive country that is full of hidden jewels only discovered by intrepid tourists.
 Kyaing Tong is one of these jewels.
-Not far from the Golden Triangle, where Myanmar, Thailand and Laos converge, this vibrant town is a melting pot of various ethnic groups and traditions.
+Not far from the Golden Triangle, where Myanmar, Thailand, and Laos converge, this vibrant town is a melting pot of various ethnic groups and traditions.
 In addition to these cultural wonders, Kyaing Tong is surrounded by pristine mountain landscapes and isolated hill tribe villages.
 A Kyaing Tong extension is the perfect adventure to add on to any Myanmar holiday.
-Here we share Myanmar Diaries insider tips to making the most of your Kyaing Tong adventure.
+Here we share Myanmar Diaries’ insider tips to making the most of your Kyaing Tong adventure.

-The edge of the Shan State!
+The edge of Shan State!

 Due to its remote location in the far reaches of the eastern Shan State, Kyaing Tong is not easy to reach.
 The most direct way is overland from Thailand, a cross-border adventure that takes the better part of a day.
 Seeing the almost instant change from modern, bustling Thailand to sleepy, laid-back Myanmar is a fascinating experience.
-But it is a long travel day.
+But, it is a long travel day.
 For those already within Myanmar, the only way to reach Kyaing Tong is by flight as the roads leading in from the north and west are off limits to foreigners.
 Even traveling domestically, you will sense the contrast as you leave Yangon’s modern airport and land in Kyaing Tong’s tiny airfield.

-Markets, Temples and Tasty Treats
+Markets, Temples, and Tasty Treats

 Although most visitors are drawn to Kyaing Tong for the hill tribe villages, it is worth your while to spend time exploring the town itself.
 You will quickly notice that most shops display their signs in at least 2 and sometimes 4 languages- a tribute to the geographical location at the edge of Thailand and not far from China.
 If you have arrived in the morning, head straight to the market.
-Here you will find tons of fresh produce as well as unusual items such as fried insects, traditional herbal medicines and lots of snack foods influenced by Thai cuisine.
+Here you will find tons of fresh produce as well as unusual items such as fried insects, traditional herbal medicines, and lots of snack foods influenced by Thai cuisine.
 With a full belly, carry on to Maha Myat Muni Pagoda, the city’s most important Buddhist temple.
 Mingle with local worshippers at this beautiful gilded structure before heading up to Wat Zom Kham, a temple that is distinctly Thai in its style.
 Wander around this serene site, where a gentle breeze causes the temple bells to ring throughout the day.

-Into the Wild: Kyaing Tong Trekking adventures
+Into the Wild: Kyaing Tong hiking adventures

 The Pin Tauk area is one of the most accessible day excursions.
 After a 45-minute drive you arrive in an area of stunning terraced rice paddies.
 A light hike will take you to an Akha village where the residents still wear distinctive traditional costumes and elaborate headdresses.
 Then continue to an Eng village where it is customary for the people to blacken their teeth.
-Throughout the day you will pass through beautiful scenery of farms and fields.
+Throughout the day you will pass through a beautiful scenery of farms and fields.

 - Exploring Hill tribe villages